S.A. chartered organizations, University recognized student & Greek groups, faculty,

 - Each group is responsible for any damage and the repair costs associated with it in reserved facilities.
 Groups must clean up after themselves (removal of food, excessive garbage, cleaning of spills) otherwise they may be subject to an excessive cleaning charge.

 - Reservations for the Spine, Peace Quad, and Campus Perimeter require a mandatory meeting with Orrin Kenyon, Assistant Director of University Union Operations in UU-W205, prior to approval.
+These requests must be submitted through the Outdoor Space Request form on the Forms page of the University Union Website.

 - Groups are not permitted to move any tables, chairs or other furniture items into the hallways of any building.
 Items in hallways blocks general access and that is against fire code.
 Failure to abide can result in loss of reservation privileges.